.

 2014 Clos Badon (organic), St.Emilion - sappy and juicy, splendid acidity, strong backbone, quite complex with splendid length.
 Fleshy finish.
 90p.

-2014 Virginie de Valandraud, St.Emilion - aromatic cherries, silky fruit and tannin, nice structure, fine complexity and fruity aftertaste.
-Really nice wine for the vintage.
+2014 Virginie de Valandraud, St.Emilion - aromatic cherries, silky fruit and tannin, nice structure, fine complexity, and fruity aftertaste.
+Nice wine for the vintage.
 90-91p.

 2014 Valandraud, St.Emilion - great nose and palate, excellent acidity and complexity, fabulous structure and depth.
 This is just so impressive wine!
 95p.

-1998 Valandraud, St.Emilion - attractive sweetness, very aromatic, elegant and well-balanced, on the light side but very seductive with silky fruit and tannin.
-At its apogee now and joy to drink.
+1998 Valandraud, St.Emilion - attractive sweetness, very aromatic, elegant, and well-balanced, on the light side but very seductive with silky fruit and tannin.
+At its apogee now and a joy to drink.
 93p.

-2009 Valandraud, St.Emilion - smoky, tight, powerful, meaty and long on the palate, great depth and structure.
-It hasn't reached it apogee yet.
+2009 Valandraud, St.Emilion - smoky, tight, powerful, meaty, and long on the palate, with great depth and structure.
+It has yet to reach its apogee.
 95p.

 Tertre Roteboeuf